eamonwhiter73/IOSObjCWebSockets/readme.md

 <h3>Wait for networking to setup</h3>

 Depending on what you are doing, some things that you instantiate in your app may need to be instantiated after networking is setup.
 You can use this delegate function to know when that is, and execute any necessary setup code.
-Be aware, this fires for every connections, so if you only want it to fire once you must handle that with your own code.
+Be aware, this fires for every connection, so if you only want it to fire once you must handle that with your own code.

     - (void)finished_setup;